Woody Allen | Club Random

 So she does that.

-And then she's like, he said, we're going to, the real one's going to take her back to Hollywood.
+She picks the real guy, the other guy goes back up on the screen, and then she's like, He said, We're going to, the real one's going to take her back to Hollywood, and she's at the train station, and/or whatever.

+of course, he didn't show up.
 Of course, he was just using her.

-Your heart wanted them to like have this fairy tale ending, but no,
+Your heart wanted them to like have this fairy tale ending, but no.

-but that's what ambitious actors do.
+But that's what ambitious actors do.

-Yes, but you remember this:
+Yes, but remember this.

 meaning of the film is that we are all, in my opinion, forced to choose

+between reality and fantasy.
 And it's very pleasurable to choose fantasy, but in the end, that way lies madness.

 So you have to choose reality.
+And reality always kills you.

 It always hurts you.

 But you have no choice.
+You can't choose fantasy because

+you go nuts.
 So you have to choose real.

 And the real is always heartbreaking because life is heartbreaking.
+Is that the ending to the ones you love, these

+seventh seal and these types?
 It's always the realistic ending.

 Yes,